gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    sequence number.
-Each DTLS key context is associated with a four value tuple identifying the context, consisting of SCTP Association, the restart indicator, the DTLS Connection ID (if used), an the DTLS epoch.
+Each DTLS key context is associated with a four value tuple identifying the context, consisting of SCTP Association, the restart indicator, the DTLS Connection ID (if used), and the DTLS epoch.

    The basic functionalities and how things are related is described below.

-   The process starts with a SCTP association where DTLS 1.3 Chunk usage has been negotiated and this key-managmenet method has been agreed in the SCTP INIT and INIT-ACK.
-To initilize and authenticate the peer the DTLS handshake is exchanged as SCTP user messages with the DTLS Chunk Key-Management Messages PPID (see section 10.6 of
+   The process starts with a SCTP association where DTLS 1.3 Chunk usage has been negotiated and this key-management method has been agreed in the SCTP INIT and INIT-ACK.
+To initialize and authenticate the peer the DTLS handshake is exchanged as SCTP user messages with the DTLS Chunk Key-Management Messages PPID (see section 10.6 of
    {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}) until an initial DTLS connection has been established.
 If the DTLS handshake fails, the SCTP association is aborted.
-With succesful handshake and authentication of the peer the key material exported from the DTLS connection and configured for the DTLS 1.3 chunk.
+With successful handshake and authentication of the peer the key material exported from the DTLS connection and configured for the DTLS 1.3 chunk.
 From that point until SCTP association termination the DTLS chunk will protect the